technexion-android/cookers/README.md

     Contact Window: sales@technexion.com

-After getting the firmware binary: ..
-Decompress the tarball and put all the firmware files into
+After getting the WiFi firmware binary: ..
+Decompress the tarball and put all the WiFi firmware files into

     <source folder>/device/fsl/pico_8m/wifi-firmware/